Skip to Content

 Disability & Medical Condition Harassment

-Harassment can overlap with retaliation.
+Harassment often overlaps with retaliation.
 For example, an employee who reports racial harassment may suddenly receive unfair discipline, be isolated by coworkers, or lose shifts.
-Our team looks at the entire sequence of events to understand how these problems connect and how a workplace harassment lawyer can respond.
+Our team looks at the entire sequence of events to understand how these problems connect and how a workplace harassment attorney can help you respond.

 How Workplace Harassment Affects Your Life & Career